codr7/nojs/README.md

 ```

 ### examples
-Two examples are included in the repository, the complete texts of [Alice's Adventures in Wonderland](https://github.com/codr7/nojs/blob/master/alice.txt) by Lewis Carroll and [The Adventures of Sherlock Holmes](https://github.com/codr7/nojs/blob/master/sherlock.txt) by Arthor Conan Doyle.
+Two examples are included in the repository, the complete texts of [Alice's Adventures in Wonderland](https://github.com/codr7/nojs/blob/master/alice.txt) by Lewis Carroll and [The Adventures of Sherlock Holmes](https://github.com/codr7/nojs/blob/master/sherlock.txt) by Arthur Conan Doyle.

 alice.png<br/>
 ![alice](alice.png)